istio/test-infra/mungegithub/deployment/README.md

 * Re-deploy Submit Queue instence

-  * In deployment.yaml, replace the `image` with the image we just uploaded.
+  * In deployment.yaml, replace the `image: xxxxx` with the image we just uploaded.

   * Replace "test-infra" with the repo you are trying to deploy